amd/ryzen-ai-documentation/docs/relnotes.rst

 - New EoU tools:

-  - NPU model execution profiler (AI Profiler)
+  - AI Analyzer: Analysis and visualization of model compilation and inference profiling
   - Platform/NPU inspection and management tool (xrt-smi)
   - Onnx Benchmarking tool